osteele/hackingthelibrary.org/_assignments/lab-2.md

 You should see an “Application Error” page.

-## Configuring Your Server to Accept Remote Connections
+## CWhy Doesn't it Work (2)?
+Configuring Your Server to Accept Remote Connections

 By default, your application only accepts HTTP requests from the same machine.
 This is because it uses `127.0.0.1` as the host.

 This is appropriate for local development, but does not make for a web server in the cloud.

 Add a `host` argument to the last line of `server.py` as below, commit the change, push to Heroku, and test again.
 You should see your application.